 - DCRSA will pay for 3 credit hours a semester including books for on-line or classroom courses. - DCRSA will pay the one-time cost of the CRC examination. - DCRSA will allot hours during the work day for staff to attend training. - After negotiation with a university offering the rehabilitation counseling program, DCRSA will arrange to offer courses on site. - (4) Staff Development.
-Describe the State agency's policies, procedures, and activities to ensure that, consistent with section 101(a)(7)(C) of the Rehabilitation Act, all personnel employed by the designated State unit receive appropriate and adequate training in terms of: - (A) a system of staff development for professionals and paraprofessionals within the designated State unit, particularly with respect to assessment, vocational counseling, job placement, and rehabilitation technology, including training implemented in coordination with entities carrying out State programs under section 4 of the Assistive Technology Act of 1998; and

-During FY 2015, staff began participation in a comprehensive, year-long, program of core vocational rehabilitation trainings, often developed and presented in conjunction with the George Washington University (GWU) Center for Rehabilitation Counseling Research and Education (CRCRE).
+Describe the State agency's policies, procedures, and activities to ensure that, consistent with section 101(a)(7)(C) of the Rehabilitation Act, all personnel employed by the designated State unit receive appropriate and adequate training in terms of: - (A) a system of staff development for professionals and paraprofessionals within the designated State unit, particularly with respect to assessment, vocational counseling, job placement, and rehabilitation technology, including training implemented in coordination with entities carrying out State programs under section 4 of the Assistive Technology Act of 1998; and - (B) procedures for the acquisition and dissemination of significant knowledge from research and other sources to designated State unit professionals and paraprofessionals. - (1) During FY 2015, staff began participation in a comprehensive, year-long, program of core vocational rehabilitation trainings, often developed and presented in conjunction with the George Washington University (GWU) Center for Rehabilitation Counseling Research and Education (CRCRE).
 Training provided to all vocational rehabilitation specialists and supervisors during these trainings included Foundations of the Rehabilitation Act; Supported Employment Overview and Policy; Initial interviewing; Career Assessments; IPE Development; Case and Caseload Management; Job Development and Placement; and Motivational Interviewing.
 In 2015, DCRSA provided additional monthly trainings to all vocational rehabilitation specialists and supervisors including Working with Transition Students, Vocational Rehabilitation Ethics, Financial Management / Fiscal Responsibility, Trial Work, Eligibility Determination Extension, Supported Employment, and Self-Employment.